 Gordon continues to collaborate on policy and technical publications with the Atlantic Council, the NSI, and other think tanks on space industrial base; positioning, navigation, and timing; supply chain; and cybersecurity.

 Gordon earned a bachelor’s degree in geography cum laude from the University of Maryland, College Park, and a master’s degree in public administration from the University of Massachusetts, Amherst.
 She is a certified Project Management Professional (PMP®).

 AWARDS AND HONORS

 Gordon has received numerous officer’s awards and special recognition awards, including the Government Technology Services Coalition Citizen of Mission Award for her work in science, technology, engineering, and math (STEM) programming across the interagency.

-Gordon is a visiting fellow at George Mason University’s National Security Institute, a member of the Project Management Institute, and is engaged in several other professional societies.
-She has served on the board of the nonprofit Women in Homeland Security (WHS), and as director of the WHS STEM program from 2016 to 2018, bringing the program from a D.C. center of gravity to a national-level program.
-She is advisor to the American National Standards Institute Unmanned Aerial Systems Standards Consortium and the International Organization of Standards' technical committee #268, Sustainable Cities and Communities.
-She is also advisor to the National Institute for Standards and Technology's National Initiative for Cybersecurity Education working group on cyber workforce management and is a curriculum board member for Montgomery County’s information technology and cybersecurity board, and the law, government, and public safety board.
+Gordon is a visiting fellow at George Mason University’s National Security Institute (NSI), a member of the Project Management Institute (PMI), and is engaged in several other professional societies.
+She served on the board of the nonprofit Women in Homeland Security (WHS), and as director of the WHS STEM program from 2016 to 2018, bringing the program from a D.C. center of gravity to a national-level program.
+She is also advisor to standards development organizations (SDOs), including the American National Standards Institute (ANSI) Unmanned Aerial Systems Standards Consortium and the International Organization of Standards’ technical committee #268, Sustainable Cities and Communities.
+She has also served as advisor to the National Institute for Standards and Technology’s (NIST’s) National Initiative for Cybersecurity Education (NICE) working group on cyber workforce management.